Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Liquid watercolors are more vibrant than pan colors.
 You do not have to use only liquid watercolor.
 We just chose to make this watercolor painting as vibrant as possible.
 You can easily your own set of watercolor pans and watercolor paintbrushes for this glue painting technique.

-The salt will soak up the wet watercolor paint to create a wonderful texture on your watercolor painting.
+The salt will soak up the wet watercolor paint, creating a wonderful texture on your painting.
 You can do this on regular watercolor paper or even canvas.
-Make sure to fully let your painting dry to see the full lively effect and fun color.
+Make sure to let your painting dry completely to see the full, lively effect and fun color.

 You can choose to keep it in the painting as an added texture or carefully brush it off.